Scientists Possibly Found A Black Hole So Big, It ‘Should Not Exist’

 Chris Belczynski, an astrophysicist at Warsaw University, had previously been so confident that a black hole of that size couldn’t exist that he placed a bet with colleagues in 2017.
 Daniel Holz of the University of Chicago soon joined, and Quanta has a picture of the written paper that the men used to seal their wager.

-On the opposing side of the bet, Carl Rodriguez of the Massachusetts Institute of Technology and Sourav Chatterjee of the Tata Institute for Fundamental Research in Mumbai, India, believed that it was possible for a black hole of over 50 billion solar masses to exist under the theory that there were “roundabout” ways for them to form.
+On the opposing side of the bet, Carl Rodriguez of the Massachusetts Institute of Technology and Sourav Chatterjee of the Tata Institute for Fundamental Research in Mumbai, India, believed that it was possible for a black hole of over 50 solar masses to exist under the theory that there were “roundabout” ways for them to form.

 “I think we are about to lose the bet,” Belczynski said, “and for the good of science!”